 - Advanced income tax planning

 - Retirement plan advisory services

 When developing investment strategies, Plancorp draws heavily upon Modern Portfolio Theory.
 This award-winning investing model seeks to maximize a portfolio’s expected return for a given level of risk.
 This involves building an asset allocation that holds certain securities in proportionate percentages that collectively match your overall risk tolerance and time horizon.

 Plancorp typically recommends that clients invest in a combination of no-load, passively managed, mutual funds from either Dimensional Fund Advisors or the Vanguard Group.
 Each of these mutual funds usually focus on one specific asset class.

-The firm may recommend exchange-traded funds (ETFs) at times to maintain a certain level of market exposure during rebalancings.
+The firm may recommend exchange-traded funds at times to maintain a certain level of market exposure during rebalancings.
 Furthermore, the firm explicitly states in its Form ADV that it "does not generally recommend portfolios of individual stocks, bonds or actively managed mutual funds in its asset allocation strategies."

 Fees Under Plancorp